 Good morning.
-This is Doug Chabot with the Gallatin National Forest Avalanche Advisory issued on Tuesday, January 27, at 7:30 a.m.
-Today’s advisory is sponsored by Buck Products and Javaman.
+This is Mark Staples with the Gallatin National Forest Avalanche Advisory issued on Friday, March 6, at 7:30 a.m.
+Grizzly Outfitters in partnership with the Friends of the Avalanche Center sponsors today’s advisory.
 This advisory does not apply to operating ski areas.

 I will issue the next advisory tomorrow morning at 7:30 a.m.
 If you have any snowpack or avalanche observations drop us a line at firstname.lastname@example.org or call us at 587-6984.

-Take a look at our Education Calendar for all our classes being offered.
+Take a look at our Education Calendar for all classes being offered.